phillipbarron/profile/README.md

 * remove any me-centric stuff
 * integrate the ssh stuff
 * does this need to be run with Admin priviliges?
+* update the ssh script to require confirmation for each step
+* add cosmos tooling